 In almost every case, a competitor is going to pay you less for your business than an individual buyer.

 Why?
 Because your competition doesn't want many of the assets that make up your company.
+These include:

 1. The brand and reputation you’ve established (goodwill)